Skip to Main Content

 These are some of the databases that you will want to look at to find articles about your topic.

 Academic Search Complete is a good place to start, but contains both scholarly material and more general interest, non-scientific material.
-The Journal BioCycle is in Academic Search Complete.
+The magazine BioCycle, which promotes the use of sewage sludge to grow food, is in Academic Search Complete.
 Make sure you are aware of the type of material you are using.

-Another item you might want to use is the newsletter Inside EPA.
-This is contained in the Lexis Nexis database which includes a wide range of newspapers, government publications and legal research.
+Another item you might want to use is the newsletter Inside EPA's Climate Extra.
+This is contained in the Nexis Uni database which includes a wide range of newspapers, government publications and legal research.

 Academic Search Complete

 Multi-disciplinary database containing over 13,690 indexed and abstracted journals and nearly 9,100 full-text journals, of which more than 7,900 are peer-reviewed.
 The database features PDF content going back as far as 1887, with the majority of full text titles in native (searchable) PDF format.
 Searchable cited references are provided for more than 1,450 journals.

 The world's largest electronic collection of science, technology and medicine full text and bibliographic information.